PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 <img src='images_vscode/img_060.png' alt='img_060' width='450'/>

-Black seems to work better after the script file is formatted with autopep8 and the imports have been sorted using isort, using black directly may give improper results.

-Note also that some of the opinioned choices made in black are contentious.
-The most contenous choice is the enforcement of double quotes as the Python interpretter prefers single quotes as a result there is an offshoot of black known as blue which preferences single quotations.
+Black does not sort imports and relies on isort to sort imports.
+Recall isort often does not work properly unless the code has previously been formatted by autopep8.
+If using black it is recommended to use autopep8, isort and then black.
+Note that some of the opinioned choices made in black are contentious.
+The most contentious choice is the enforcement of double quotes as the Python interpretter prefers single quotes.
+I personally do not use black because of this reason.
+An alternative formatter ruff is available which can be configured to use single quotes.
+This will be covered in a subsequent notebook.

-Unfortunately blue is not preinstalled in the conda base Python environment and there is no official blue extension. blue can be installed from the community channel conda-forge in a custom Python environment and the path of the black VSCode extension can be used to select blue instead of black.
-See the conda package manager tutorial for more details.

 [Return to Anaconda Tutorial](./readme.md)